soft9000/FormGUI/README.md

 Mission: Rapidly generate Graphical User Interfaces to collect, query, and manage your data.

+**OFFICIAL STATUS:** This project is presently in R&D - No GUI's are YET able to be created.

 # Overview

 Greetings!

-Have you ever wanted to create a Fill-Out-Form (FOF) from an SQLite table?
+Have you ever wanted to create a Fill-Out-Form (FOF) from an SQLite Table?

 ## GUI Quick Start